gebing/dash-docsets/html2dash.md

 	Name the docset explicitly instead of letting doc2dash guess the correct name from the directory name of the source.

+* -k, --key

+	Keyword the docset explicitly instead of letting doc2dash guess the correct keyword from the directory name of the source.

 * -d PATH, --destination PATH

 	Put the resulting docset into PATH.
 Default is the directory `~/Library/Application Support/html2dash/DocSets`